dpopkov/notes/angular4java/Angular 10 dbd7f/Module 2 - 74cab.md

 ## 61 Some hints for debugging classes (3m) (about method toString and console.log)

+Before calling method *toString()* the output in the console of an object Book contains the full Book object which allows to look at each of the properties of this book.

-When using concatenation with strings or string template then method *toString()* is called:
+When using *concatenation* with strings or *string template* then it no longer gives us the object itself but the method *toString()* is called:

 ```tsx
 const myBook = new Book('James', 'Effective Something');